ShashankRajSara/Data-Engineering/Notes/aws-cloud.md

 - **Amazon Elastic Block Store** (Amazon EBS) is a service that provides block-level storage volumes that you can use with Amazon EC2 instances.
 If you stop or terminate an Amazon EC2 instance, all the data on the attached EBS volume remains available.
 Because EBS volumes are for data that needs to persist, it’s important to back up the data.
 You can take incremental backups of EBS volumes by creating *Amazon EBS snapshots*.

+- An *EBS snapshot* is an incremental backup.
+This means that the first backup taken of a volume copies all the data.
+For subsequent backups, only the blocks of data that have changed since the most recent snapshot are saved.
+Incremental backups are different from full backups, in which all the data in a storage volume copies each time a backup occurs.
+The full backup includes data that has not changed since the most recent backup.

+- In *object storage*, each object consists of data, metadata, and a key.The data might be an image, video, text document, or any other type of file.
+Metadata contains information about what the data is, how it is used, the object size, and so on.
+An object’s key is its unique identifier.

+- *Amazon Simple Storage Service (Amazon S3)*:
+    - Amazon Simple Storage Service (Amazon S3) is a service that provides object-level storage.
+Amazon S3 stores data as objects in buckets.
+    - You can upload any type of file to Amazon S3, such as images, videos, text files, and so on.
+For example, you might use Amazon S3 to store backup files, media files for a website, or archived documents.
+Amazon S3 offers unlimited storage space.
+The maximum file size for an object in Amazon S3 is 5 TB.
+    - When you upload a file to Amazon S3, you can set permissions to control visibility and access to it.
+You can also use the Amazon S3 versioning feature to track changes to your objects over time.

+- *Amazon S3 storage classes:*
+    - With Amazon S3, you pay only for what you use.
+You can choose from a range of storage classes to select a fit for your business and cost needs.
+When selecting an Amazon S3 storage class, consider these two factors:
+        - How often you plan to retrieve your data
+        - How available you need your data to be

+- Amazon S3 Standard:
+    - Amazon S3 Standard provides high availability for objects.
+This makes it a good choice for a wide range of use cases, such as websites, content distribution, and data analytics.
+Amazon S3 Standard has a higher cost than other storage classes intended for infrequently accessed data and archival storage.

+- Amazon S3 Standard-Infrequent Access (S3 Standard-IA):
+    - Amazon S3 Standard-IA is ideal for data infrequently accessed but requires high availability when needed.
+Both Amazon S3 Standard and Amazon S3 Standard-IA store data in a minimum of three Availability Zones.
+Amazon S3 Standard-IA provides the same level of availability as Amazon S3 Standard but with a lower storage price and a higher retrieval price.

+- Amazon S3 One Zone-Infrequent Access (S3 One Zone-IA):
+    - Compared to Amazon S3 Standard and Amazon S3 Standard-IA, which store data in a minimum of three Availability Zones, Amazon S3 One Zone-IA stores data in a single Availability Zone.
+This makes it a good storage class to consider if the following conditions apply:

+- Amazon S3 Intelligent-Tiering:
+    - In the Amazon S3 Intelligent-Tiering storage class, Amazon S3 monitors objects’ access patterns.
+If you haven’t accessed an object for 30 consecutive days, Amazon S3 automatically moves it to the infrequent access tier, Amazon S3 Standard-IA.
+If you access an object in the infrequent access tier, Amazon S3 automatically moves it to the frequent access tier, Amazon S3 Standard.

+- Amazon S3 Glacier Instant Retrieval:
+    - When you decide between the options for archival storage, consider how quickly you must retrieve the archived objects.
+You can retrieve objects stored in the Amazon S3 Glacier Instant Retrieval storage class within milliseconds, with the same performance as Amazon S3 Standard.

+- Amazon S3 Glacier Flexible Retrieval:
+    - Amazon S3 Glacier Flexible Retrieval is a low-cost storage class that is ideal for data archiving.
+For example, you might use this storage class to store archived customer records or older photos and video files.

+- Amazon S3 Glacier Deep Archive:
+    - Amazon S3 Deep Archive supports long-term retention and digital preservation for data that might be accessed once or twice in a year.
+This storage class is the lowest-cost storage in the AWS Cloud, with data retrieval from 12 to 48 hours.
+All objects from this storage class are replicated and stored across at least three geographically dispersed Availability Zones.

+- Amazon S3 Outposts:
+    - Amazon S3 Outposts delivers object storage to your on-premises AWS Outposts environment.
+Amazon S3 Outposts is designed to store data durably and redundantly across multiple devices and servers on your Outposts.
+It works well for workloads with local data residency requirements that must satisfy demanding performance needs by keeping data close to on-premises applications.

+- Compared to block storage and object storage, file storage is ideal for use cases in which a large number of services and resources need to access the same data at the same time.

+- *Amazon Elastic File System* (Amazon EFS) is a scalable file system used with AWS Cloud services and on-premises resources.
+As you add and remove files, Amazon EFS grows and shrinks automatically.
+It can scale on demand to petabytes without disrupting applications.

+- *Amazon Relational Database Service*:
+    - Amazon Relational Database Service (Amazon RDS) is a service that enables you to run relational databases in the AWS Cloud.
+    - Amazon RDS is a managed service that automates tasks such as hardware provisioning, database setup, patching, and backups.
+With these capabilities, you can spend less time completing administrative tasks and more time using data to innovate your applications.
+You can integrate Amazon RDS with other services to fulfill your business and operational needs, such as using AWS Lambda to query your database from a serverless application.

+- *Amazon Aurora*:
+    - Amazon Aurora is an enterprise-class relational database.
+It is compatible with MySQL and PostgreSQL relational databases.
+It is up to five times faster than standard MySQL databases and up to three times faster than standard PostgreSQL databases.
+    - Amazon Aurora helps to reduce your database costs by reducing unnecessary input/output (I/O) operations, while ensuring that your database resources remain reliable and available.
+    - Consider Amazon Aurora if your workloads require high availability.
+It replicates six copies of your data across three Availability Zones and continuously backs up your data to Amazon S3.

+- *Amazon DynamoDB* is a key-value database service.
+It delivers single-digit millisecond performance at any scale.

+- *Amazon Redshift* is a data warehousing service that you can use for big data analytics.
+It offers the ability to collect data from many sources and helps you to understand relationships and trends across your data.

+- *AWS Database Migration Service *(AWS DMS) enables you to migrate relational databases, nonrelational databases, and other types of data stores.
+With AWS DMS, you move data between a source database and a target database.
+The source and target databases can be of the same type or different types.
+During the migration, your source database remains operational, reducing downtime for any applications that rely on the database.

+- *Amazon DocumentDB* is a document database service that supports MongoDB workloads.
+(MongoDB is a document database program.)

+- *Amazon Neptune* is a graph database service.
+You can use Amazon Neptune to build and run applications that work with highly connected datasets, such as recommendation engines, fraud detection, and knowledge graphs.

+- *Amazon Quantum Ledger Database* (Amazon QLDB) is a ledger database service.
+You can use Amazon QLDB to review a complete history of all the changes that have been made to your application data.

+- *Amazon Managed Blockchain* is a service that you can use to create and manage blockchain networks with open-source frameworks.
+Blockchain is a distributed ledger system that lets multiple parties run transactions and share data without a central authority.

+- *Amazon ElastiCache* is a service that adds caching layers on top of your databases to help improve the read times of common requests.
+It supports two types of data stores: Redis and Memcached.

+- *Amazon DynamoDB Accelerator* (DAX) is an in-memory cache for DynamoDB.
+It helps improve response times from single-digit milliseconds to microseconds.